iCaran/LineFollowingCar/README.md

 follows a straight line, starts at the beginning of a line and stops at the end

 ### v2
-same as the above, but with 4 motors instead of 2
+same as the v1, but with 4 motors instead of 2